carlalbc/BIO634_2018/Day2_RNAseq.md

 biocLite(c("VennDiagram", "DESeq","edgeR"))
 ```

-# Note: using the devel versions of both packages!

 - Open **rstudio** by typing *rstudio* in the command-line

 - You can always copy&paste, but it is important that you understand what you are doing... go through pieces of the module instead of everything at once.
 Start by loading the libraries: